alesalloum/normalized_polarization/README.md

 # Separating Controversy from Noise: Comparison and Normalization of Structural Polarization Measures
-The data and scripts for "Separating Controversy from Noise: Comparison andNormalization of Structural Polarization Measures" -paper
+The data and scripts for "Separating Controversy from Noise: Comparison and Normalization of Structural Polarization Measures" -paper